ASP.NET MVC Request Life Cycle

-Once the Application_Start event calls the RegisterRoutes Method of the RouteConfig class, then the RegisterRoutes method fills the Route Table (i.e. comes as a parameter to RegisterRoutes method) with the routes defined for your application as shown in the below image.
+Once the Application_Start event calls the RegisterRoutes Method of the RouteConfig class, then the RegisterRoutes method fills the Route Table (i.e. comes as a parameter to the RegisterRoutes method) with the routes defined for your application as shown in the below image.

-Now let us understand the Request Life Cycle of ASP.NET MVC application.
+Now let us understand the Request Life Cycle of the ASP.NET MVC application.
 Please have a look at the following diagram which shows a high-level architecture of the ASP.NET MVC Request Processing Pipeline.

 When the client makes a request, and if it is the first request to the application then the Application_Start event is going to be fired and what these events do internally we already discussed at the start of this article.
 So, in short, the Application_Start event calls the RegisterRoutes Method of the RouteConfig class which will fill the RouteTable with the routes defined for your application.
 Then the Request comes to the Routine module.

 Routing in ASP.NET MVC Life Cycle:

 The aim of the Routing Module in ASP.NET MVC Application is very simple.
 It just maps the incoming request i.e. URL to a Route and then selects the HttpHandler which is associated with the Route to handle that Request.
 Please have a look at the following diagram to understand How the Routing Module works in ASP.NET MVC Application.

 As shown in the above image, we can say that the Routing Module is the first module in the ASP.NET MVC Request Processing Pipeline which receives the incoming request made by the client.
 Once it receives the incoming request, then it tries to find a matching URL pattern defined in the Route Table.
 If it does not find any matching URL pattern in the Route table then it simply returns a 404 HTTP Status code to the client.